-Wondering what exactly is the difference between hotels and motels?
+Hotels vs motels!
+What exactly is the difference between them?
 There are quite a few things that make it easy to tell them apart, besides the first letter of the name!

 Building size, layout, amount of rooms and the services offered are just a few things that make a difference between a hotel and a motel.
 But there’s a lot more to talk about like the number of staff each type of accommodation employs and how you get to your room.
-Read on if you want to know about all the various differences between hotel and motel accommodation!
+Read on if you want to know about all the differences between a hotel and motel!

-The main difference between a hotel and a motel is its layout.
-Hotels are traditionally big buildings with rooms over several floors.
-They feature stairs, elevators and hallways through which you get to your room.
+Hotels on the other hand feature stairs, elevators and hallways through which you get to your room.
 And in most cases, you have to go through the lobby and walk past receptionists to get to the elevators.

 Additionally, hotels are designed to accommodate a lot of guests with hundreds and thousands of rooms.
 A motel might have a few dozen rooms and that’s it.
 Motels are much smaller in size for several reasons, starting with the cost of building it.
 Everything about motels is cheap, from the materials used to build it to the fee you must pay for a room.